PA Application and Requirements

 Applicants can email the Office of Admissions or call (702) 777-1750 to verify supporting documents have been received.

 Upon receipt of all admissions documents, the Admissions Committee will review and determine which candidates will be invited for an interview.
-Due to COVID-19, only virtual interviews will be conducted until further notice.
+On-campus and virtual interviews will be conducted until further notice.

 If you're selected for an interview, you will be contacted by telephone and/or email to schedule the interview.
 Interviews will begin in June and will conclude in November.